openssl/openssl/README-QUIC.md

 serve many of the use cases of SSL/TLS as well as those of DTLS.

-QUIC delivers a number of advantages such as support for multiple streams of communication; it is the basis for HTTP/3; fast connection initiation; and connection migration (enabling a connection to survive IP address changes).
+QUIC delivers a number of advantages such as support for multiple streams of communication; it is the basis for HTTP/3 [RFC 9114]; fast connection initiation; and connection migration (enabling a connection to survive IP address changes).
 For a more complete description of what QUIC is and its advantages see the [QUIC Introduction] in the OpenSSL Guide.

 For a more comprehensive overview of OpenSSL's QUIC implementation, see the [openssl-quic(7) manual page].